What I offer clients

 Want to know more about me?
 (It's hard to imagine you do, but you'll find it here: Why Me?)

-Marketing is not about tactics.
+Connecting with people is not about tactics.

 It's about transformation.